 These Sour Cream Drop Biscuits can be prepared, baked, and served in 30 minutes.
-They're delicious, tender, and require no kneading or rolling.
+They’re tender inside and surrounded with crispy edges and a buttery crispy top.
+These are super delicious and require no kneading or rolling.

-I want to distinguish these drop biscuits from flaky biscuits.
-Sour Cream Drop Biscuits are not flaky nor do they have many layers.
-These biscuits look and taste more like a scone.
+The difference between these drop biscuits and flaky biscuits is that they’re not flaky or fussy.
+These drop biscuits look and taste more like a scone.
 The butter isn’t cut into flour, it’s melted and stirred in with the sour cream.
+That’s what makes these so easy to prepare.
+You don’t have to get your hands dirty.

 Many sour cream drop biscuits turn out tough, dry, with a spongy interior.
 I found adding a little cornstarch to the all purpose flour made them tender.
 Adding melted unsalted butter instead of cold made the dough moist, creating steam when baked.
 Steam puffs up making these biscuits soft and fluffy.